kelvins/functional-programming-in-scala/README.md

 On line 2: error: could not optimize @tailrec annotated method factorial: it contains a recursive call not in tail position
 ```

+:warning: `tailrec` is just a check for the programmer to verify if the function will in fact be optimized.
+If the function already implement the tail recurssion (without `tailrec`) it will be automatically optimized in compilation time.

 ## Enumerations

 ## Anonymous Functions